What are Krasl Art Center's COVID Policies?

-The Krasl Art Center is very kid friendly, and we encourage you to bring kids of all ages for a visit!
+Krasl Art Center is very child-friendly, and we encourage you to bring budding artists of all ages for a visit!
 Strollers are permitted in the galleries.
-We also have an elevator to access all three floors of the building, plus we have restrooms on each level of the museum.
+We also have an elevator to access all three floors of the building, plus restrooms on each level of the museum.
 A changing table is available in one main level restroom.

-How do I receive updates about the Krasl Art Center?
+How do I receive updates about Krasl Art Center?

 The best way to receive updates is to become a member.
 You may also receive updates by requesting to be added to our email list.

 Yes!
-In fact, there are two ways for you to sell your art through the KAC, two are listed below, and more are available by clicking here.
+In fact, there are several ways for you to sell your art through the KAC, two are listed below, and more are available by clicking here.

 1. The gift shop has a consignment program for artists to display and sell their works.
-Please contact email@example.com to learn about consignment.
+Please fill out this form to learn about and apply for consignment.

 2. The Krasl Art Fair on the Bluff provides another opportunity for artists to show and sell artwork.
 This nationally ranked, juried art fair welcomes over 200 artists and more than 50,000 visitors the second weekend in July.
 For more information about the Krasl Art Fair on the Bluff, visit the Art Fair on the KAC website.